-Enable Java to ensure you can view content in your online classroom and other UMUC online services.
+Enable Java to ensure you can view content in your online classroom and other University of Maryland University College online services.

 Chrome browser versions 42 and above.
 Starting with Chrome version 42 (released April 2015), Chrome has disabled the standard way in which browsers support plugins.
 Click here for more details.

 - Select the Security tab, and select the Custom Level button.

 - Scroll down to Scripting of Java applets.

 - Make sure the Enable radio button is checked.

 - Open the Firefox browser or restart it if it is already running.